Callmedaddythx/Chegg-Discord-BOT/README.md

 <a href="https://top.gg/bot/799756668111683674">Click here!</a>

 ### Data we use
-The one and only data we gather and use for the "Chegg BOT" is your registered emails.
-We assure you that we do not gather any message, command, chat, and anything you can think of besides the mail you have registered your own.
+The one and only data we gather and use for the "Chegg BOT" is your registered emails, and general logs of the used commands.

 ### License
 <h5>MIT</h5>